Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- In five of eight games at home this season, Houston has gone over the total.
+- This season, Houston has gone over the total in five of eight games at home.

-- Away from home, Tennessee is 4-3 against the spread, and 4-3 overall.
+- On the road, Tennessee is 4-3 overall and 4-3 against the spread.

-- This season, in five of seven road games Tennessee has hit the over.
+- This season, in five of seven away games Tennessee has hit the over.

 Powered by Data Skrive.